josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🧨_semantic_collapse.md

 2. **Escalation bridging**
    - emotional legitimacy used to introduce extreme responses

-👉 recognition of harm is leveraged to make disproportionate or violent responses feel less alien
+The legitamite recognition of harm is leveraged to make disproportionate or violent responses feel less alien.

 ---